Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/systems-analysis-and-design/notes/CSSD223_Systems_Analysis_and_Design_Lecture2_Notes.md

 7. **Implementing and Evaluating the System:** The final phase involves deploying the system in the real-world environment and evaluating its performance against the defined objectives.

-The seven phases of the Systems Development Lifecycle are crucial for delivering a robust and effective information system.

-### Identifying Problems, Opportunities, and Objectives

-This phase involves a comprehensive analysis of the organization's current state.
-Problems are identified, opportunities are explored, and objectives are set to guide the development process.

-### Determining Human Information and Requirements

-Understanding the needs of end-users and stakeholders is critical.
-This phase involves gathering information about how users interact with the system and what their requirements are.

-### Analyzing System Needs

-Once the requirements are gathered, a detailed analysis of the system needs is performed.
-This involves defining the functional and non-functional requirements of the system.

-### Designing the Recommended System

-The design phase focuses on creating a blueprint for the system based on the analysis.
-It involves defining the architecture, data structures, and interfaces of the system.

-### Developing and Documenting Software

-Actual coding and development of the software occur in this phase.
-Simultaneously, thorough documentation of the software is crucial for understanding, maintenance, and future development.

-### Testing and Maintaining the System

-System testing is performed to ensure it meets the specified requirements.
-Maintenance involves making necessary modifications, addressing issues, and enhancing the system.

-### Implementing and Evaluating the System

-The final phase involves deploying the system in the real-world environment and evaluating its performance against the defined objectives.

 ## Impact of Maintenance

 It's estimated that up to 60% of the total time spent on systems projects is dedicated to maintenance.
 This includes two main activities: